CshlSiepelLab/superEnhancerModelR/README.md

 devtools::install_github("ndukler/superEnhancerModelR")

-A prebuilt version of the vignette is included in the package but if you want to rebuild the included vignette to ensure that it is up to date, use:
+A prebuilt version of the vignette is published here (http://rpubs.com/ndukler/superEnhancerModelRIntro) but if you want to rebuild the included vignette to ensure that it is up to date, use:

 devtools::install_github("ndukler/superEnhancerModelR", build_vignettes = TRUE)